-Title Loans with a Rebuilt Or Salvage Title—Are They Possible?
+Title Loans With A Rebuilt Or Salvage Title

 The upside of a car with a rebuilt title is that it will usually be lower-priced than a similar car with a clean title when you initially buy it.
-That means that even though your vehicle is salvaged, there is still equity available and it can be used as collateral for a title loan.
-The downsides can be a lower resale value, and it may be harder for you to get insurance.
+That means that even though your vehicle is salvaged, equity is still available, and it can be used as collateral for a title loan.
+The downsides can be a lower resale value and a harder time getting insurance as an insurance company already wrote the car off.

-You might wonder if rebuilt title loans are possible, and they can be, but there are things to keep in mind.
+You might wonder if rebuilt title loans are possible, but there are things to remember.

 Clean Title vs. a Salvage Title